 Florida has yet to ban step-down provisions within their insurance policies, but this ruling may raise the issue in the state courts again.
 Although South Carolina’s ban does not have an immediate impact on Florida’s laws, car accident attorneys in Florida say that the ruling could be used to raise the topic, and influence cases in the state that argue against the step-down provision’s constitutionality.

-At the Law Offices of David I Fuchs, our Florida car accident attorneys are up-to-date on changes to state and federal laws regarding car accidents and insurance coverage and liability.
+At David I. Fuchs, Injury & Accident Lawyer, P.A., our Florida car accident attorneys are up-to-date on changes to state and federal laws regarding car accidents and insurance coverage and liability.
 If you have questions regarding your case, contact David Fuchs today.